da4all/da4all.github.io/_cards/fair-principles.md

   A resource that provides a condensed summary of the FAIR principles for data management and stewardship, based on Wilkenson et al’s original article.
 Click on the blue links for a fuller description of each principle or sub-principle.
 A free PDF download is also available.

 keywords:
-  - "Digital Assets"
+  - "data management"
-  - "Data Reusability"
+  - "data reproducibility"
-  - "Data Reproducibility"
+  - "data reusability"
-  - “Data Management”
+  - "data stewardship"
-  - “Data Stewardship”
+  - "digital assets"

 metadata:
   source: "https://www.go-fair.org/fair-principles/"